Last updated on December 8th, 2019 at 02:29 pm

-If you are using the Swiss Travel Pass Flex, Half Fare card or just staying a city or two, you might want to consider a city pass.
+If you are using the Swiss Travel Pass Flex, Half Fare card or just staying a city or two, you might want to consider a city pass – for example, I had a Geneva Pass in Geneva before I started using my Swiss Travel Pass.
 These cards usually last from 1 to 3 days and cover public transport as well as numerous attractions and additional discounts.

 In Geneva, I was able to go on variety of museums.
 It’s worth getting if you are staying at an AirBnB, however, if you are staying at a hostel or hotel, you might get a free transportation pass for the duration of your stay anyway.